migudel/angular-code-smell-catalog/code-smell/ngonchanges_misconceptions.md

 - `ngDoCheck`, on the other hand, triggers **on every change detection cycle** and allows for **custom change detection logic**.
 It is useful when you need to detect internal mutations or perform deep comparisons.
 However, it is also more error-prone and can introduce **performance or logic issues** if not used carefully.

 In general, when you only need to react to reference changes, prefer `ngOnChanges`.
-When tracking deep or internal mutations, `ngDoCheck` may be appropriate—but it requires caution and additional management to avoid inefficiency or unintended behavior. [lifecycles-hooks]
+When tracking deep or internal mutations, `ngDoCheck` may be appropriate —but it requires caution and additional management to avoid inefficiency or unintended behavior. [lifecycles-hooks]

 > [!note]
 > When using `ngDoCheck`, be mindful of performance implications.
 It is strongly recommended to configure `ChangeDetectionStrategy.OnPush` and ensure changes are signaled correctly.